Stolz/Assets/API.md

 Enable assets pipeline (concatenation and minification).

-If you set an integer value greather than 1 it will be used as pipeline timestamp.
+If you set an integer value greather than 1 it will be used as pipeline timestamp that will be added to the URL.

 * Visibility: **protected**